 6.2.2.1 Information Requirement notation

-Information Requirements may be drawn from Input Data elements to Decisions, and from Decisions to other Decisions.
+Information Requirements may be drawn from Input Data elements to Decisions or Decision Services, and from Decisions to other Decisions or Decision Services.
 They represent the dependency of a Decision on information from input data or the results of other Decisions.
 They may also be interpreted as data flow: a DRD displaying only Decisions, Input Data and Information Requirements is equivalent to a dataflow diagram showing the communication of information between those elements at evaluation time.
 The Information Requirements of a valid DRG form a directed acyclic graph.

 An Information Requirement is represented in a DRD as an arrow drawn with a solid line and a solid arrowhead, as shown in Table 1.
 The arrow is drawn in the direction of information flow, i.e., towards the Decision that requires the information.